cyrex562/imgui-rs/docs/EXAMPLES.md

 integrating Dear ImGui in your own application/game/engine.
 **Once Dear ImGui is setup and running, run and refer to `ImGui::ShowDemoWindow()` in imgui_demo.cpp for usage of the end-user API.**

-You can find Windows binaries for some of those example applications at: http://www.dearimgui.org/binaries
+You can find windows binaries for some of those example applications at: http://www.dearimgui.org/binaries